-This Super Page contains a growing list of our favorite Healthy Living and Healthy Thinking books!
+This Healthy Living Books Reviews Page contains a growing list of our favorite Healthy Living and Healthy Thinking books!

 Healthy living means healthy bodies, healthy babies, healthy thinking and healthy food.
 We have found the books on this page to be valuable resources to build a healthy life.
 If you eat healthily, but your thinking is unhealthy, you’ll never be happy.
-We’ve reviewed the best books we’ve found to help us live a healthy and happy life.
+We’ve reviewed these awesome books to help us live a healthy and happy life.

-The Essential Guide to Prescription Drugs is an incredibly valuable research source that has been used for more than twenty-five years by readers interested in obtaining as much information as possible about the medicines they take.
+The Essential Guide to Prescription Drugs is an incredibly valuable research source.
+It has been used for more than twenty-five years by readers interested in obtaining as much information as possible about the medicines they take.
 This book is revised each year and provides a wealth of information that can help you control or lower your prescription and medical costs.

 Another great resource is the annually updated guide from Consumer Reports, “The Complete Guide to Prescription and Non-Prescription Drugs.”

 For instance, White advocates allowing one-year-olds to play with ping pong balls.
-Safety experts may gasp, but White explains that young children will spend hours playing with the balls, they fit easily in their hands and while some kids may try to put the ball into their mouths they usually won’t be able to accomplish it.
+Safety experts may gasp, but White explains that young children will spend hours playing with the balls.
+Ping Pong balls fit easily in their hands and while some kids may try to put the ball into their mouths they usually won’t be able to accomplish it.
 If you have a child with a larger head, you may need to test this idea for safety.

 We would “read ahead” of our children’s development to be prepared for their next phase.